ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/validation.rst

    :align: center

 These field-based plots will be found in the *diagnostics* directory, along with a directory containing the individual beam statistics catalogues (cubeStats and beamlogs).

+The scripts used to produce these plots are as follows:

+ * *findCubeStatistics.py* - Calculates the statistics for a single cube, and produces the first plot shown above.
+Can be run under MPI with multiple cores - the available channels are distributed across the cores, and the information gathered at the end.
+Run via `findCubeStatistics.py -c <imageCube.fits>`
+ * *beamwiseCubeStats.py* - Produces the second plot shown above, as well as the same plot but for the min/max/1-percentile spectra.
+This assumes all beam images have the same name and are in the same directory.
+You provide it with the beam00 image, and it will automatically find the rest.
+Run via `beamwiseCubeStats.py -c image.i.cube.beam00.fits` (even if you don't have a beam00 image, still give that as the input).
+ * *beamwisePSFstats.py* - Produces the equivalent of the second plot shown above, but for the PSF statistics.
+Again, this assumes all beam images have the same name and are in the same directory.
+You provide it with the beam00 image, and it will automatically find the rest.
+Run via `beamwisePSFstats.py -c image.i.cube.beam00.fits` (even if you don't have a beam00 image, still give that as the input).

 Continuum image diagnostics
 ---------------------------